abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/12-Implement Azure Key Vault.md

    ![](../images/lab12-image9.png)

 1. Under **properties**, note the **Secret Identifier**.
-This is the URL value that you can now use with applications.
+This is the URL value that you can use with applications.
 It provides a centrally managed and securely stored password.

    ![](../images/lab12-image10.png)